restic/restic/doc/Design.md

 the other files in the same directory, the prefix may be used instead of the complete filename.

-Apart from the `version` file and the files stored below the `keys` directory, all files are encrypted with AES-256 in counter mode (CTR).
+Apart from the files `version`, `id` and the files stored below the `keys` directory, all files are encrypted with AES-256 in counter mode (CTR).
 The integrity of the encrypted data is secured by an Poly1305-AES signature.

 In the first 16 bytes of each encrypted file the initialisation vector (IV) is stored.
 It is followed by the encrypted data and completed by the 16 byte MAC